Tanzania

 The proximity of attacks has spread and taken place off Kenya, Tanzania, Seychelles

 and Madagascar.
-Pirates are believed to be using Mother Vessels to launch attacks
+Pirates are believed to be using mother vessels to launch attacks

 at very far distances from the coast, with some attacks taking place up to 600 n.m.